rob10campbell/PRoPS-colloids_setup/06-Modifying-HOOMDblue.md

 You should now have [installed HOOMD-blue](/01-HOOMDblue-Install-Guide.md), run a [basic DPD simulation of water](/02-Simulating-waterDPD.md), [installed](/03-VMD-Install-Guide.md) and [worked with](/04-Using-VMD.md) VMD to visualize your simulation, [run basic checks on the simulation](/05-Log-Analysis-with-R.md) using R to verify it ran correctly, and modified a version of HOOMD-blue for more advanced simulations.

-*Background Reading*<br>
-If you haven't already, you should read the following papers:
+*Background Reading:* If you haven't already, you should read the following papers:

 * Background on DPD
 	* "[Viscosity measurement techniques in Dissipative Particle Dynamics]" (2015)